byusa123/-Awwards/README.md

-#### An application that allows a user to post a project he/she has created and get it reviewed by his/her peers.
+#### An application that allows a user to post a project he/she has created and get it reviewed by his/

 ## Description